theianrobertson/simulacrum/README.md

-### Simulacrum
+# Simulacrum

 Simulacrum is a simple way to pass in a dictionary object, with column names and corresponding data types and output a pandas DataFrame of random data.
 This is great for creating a fake data set or testing a data science script whose validity through generalization needs to be tested.
 This is still a work in progress.
 Right now, numerical data can be made to fit a common statistical distribution so long as the proper statistical parameters are included with the type key in the dictionary.

-simulacrum fulfills the following use cases:
+Simulacrum fulfills the following use cases:
 - When data is needed for a tutorial, in order to train a model perfectly
 - When real data that is well understood cannot be gathered fast enough, but can be simulated quickly
-- to develop test case datasets for testing machine learning pipelines and applications on more generalizable data
+- To develop test case datasets for testing machine learning pipelines and applications on more generalizable data

 For instance, companies that operate primarily as brick and mortars cannot gather data at the same rate as ecommerce companies typically.
 Gathering customer data may take months.
 Therefore the data to develop machine learning applications may not exist at